 One of the unique properties to Aladdin was the inclusion of a crisscrossing platform system.
 This innovation made significant modifications to the way game characters progressed through levels.
 Traditional platform titles were straightforward in the design of the character’s path.
 Typically, players would traverse a landscape to get from one point to the other, but Aladdin’s design called for a less linear approach.
 To meet this need, Perry had to overhaul the engine’s contour system.
 Changes also had to be made to how the game’s levels were set up in the editor so that they would function properly.
 Despite the extra work, the changes resulted in greatly expanding the character’s path options.
 “In Aladdin there were two paths that the player could move on,” Anderson said, “and by special placement of hidden tags I could control which path the player character could take.
 This allowed for zigzagging paths that we couldn’t do before.”

-Perry was constantly making adjustments to the engine in order to accommodate the latest demands from Anderson and his team of level designers.
+Perry was constantly adjusting the engine in order to accommodate the latest demands from Anderson and his team of level designers.
 “Designers like Bill always want more,” he said, “so suddenly we needed hidden spaces, trap doors, floors with switch backs, 3D depth on a 2D floor, etc. The needs were endless, so we had to continuously upgrade the ways we track the floors.
 In the end, the floors and the worlds had no assumed relation, so if Bill wanted he could have you run off into the sky.”